quynguyen2303/data_modeling/README.md

         1. from the field **ts** we can extract year, day, hour, week, month and day of the week.
     2. Insert user info in **users** table.
     3. Insert songpplay records into **songplays** table.
 In this case we need an additional select to get the artist_id and the artist_id.
 This is very important for the star schema will successful.
-I've improved this query using an additional INDEX in song table for the artist_id field to make the JOIN with artists table.
+We improved this query using an additional INDEX in song table for the artist_id field to make the JOIN with artists table.
 4. Disconnect and finish.